Free shipping on all orders above £70 | 30 day return policy

 IMPACT gold is a mixed alloy, consisting of 30% Fairtrade gold and 70% recycled gold.
 This means that we can divert some of our resources towards the small-scale artisanal miners and simultaneously manage our waste.

-It’s not synthetic or fake, it is 100% identical to a mined diamond with the same grading & chemical composition.
+It’s not synthetic or fake, it is 100% identical to a mined diamond with the same grading and chemical composition.
 Through Sunjewels in Mumbai, we have been able to establish contact with a grower of HPHT and CVD Lab-grown diamonds.
 He grows and does the cutting himself in Mumbai and he has agreed to allow 3rd party SMETA audits so we can ensure workers rights, wages and that health and safety regulations are met.

 Explore your personal style and curate your own look with ear piercings.
 Whether you wish to upgrade your current ear-game or get your very first piercing, we invite you to embrace your individuality.
 We will guide you through the process step by step.